Our Worship Schedule

 The prayer book is a banquet.
 Let us keep the feast.

-We also offer unique services, especially our annual late spring “Mass On The Grass” service on the Great Lawn at the Tomes-Higgins House and “Preach On The Beach” at Tod’s Point.
+We also offer unique services, especially our annual summer “Preach on the Beach” service at Tod’s Point.

 Parishioners are vital participants in our worship services, from children serving as acolytes to adult members of the congregation taking part as intercessors, lectors, Eucharistic ministers and visitors, altar guild, ushers, and greeters.
 Learn more about Worship Volunteers here.